 As early as 1941, local authorities had been meeting to discuss proposals for prefabricated sectional bungalows to be stored at key points across the country.
 Source HC Deb 16 February 1944 vol 397 cc187-8W 187W

 Where were they located?

 Prefabs were located on bomb sites and open spaces including parks, in rural locations, towns and villages, and were scheduled to be dismantled and replaced after 10 to 15 years.
-They did much longer as hundreds of them are still standing, lived-in and cherished 70 years later.
+They lasted much longer as thousands are still standing, lived-in and cherished over 70 years later.

 The result was the ‘prefab’ which was made of prefabricated parts and could be put together and erected by semi and unskilled workers.